-Thermistor, Thermostat, and Sealing Belt Replacement
+Thermistor, and Sealing Belt Replacement

-To replace the temperature sensing Thermistor, the overload Thermostat, or the Sealing Belt on the wrapper sealing assembly, proceed as follows:
+To replace the temperature sensing Thermistor or the Sealing Belt on the wrapper sealing assembly, proceed as follows:

-- 1. Remove power from the machine and allow the sealing plate to cool down. - 2.
+- 1. Disconnect power from the machine and allow the sealing plate to cool down. - 2.
 Loosen the two setscrews (Item 5) on both the film drive roller (Item 6), and the package drive roller (Item 7). - 3.
 Remove the belt and pulleys (Items 8, 9, 10). - 4.
 Remove the two screws (Item 1) holding the front frame member (Item 2) in place. - 5.
 Remove the two screws (Item 3) holding the knife mount (Item 4) in place. - 6.
 Remove the pressure springs (Item 11) from the film pressure roller assembly (Item 13) by backing the pressure setscrews (Item 12) out of their holes. - 7.
 Remove the front frame member and pressure roller from the machine.
 Be careful to not lose the pin (Item 16) in the end of the film pressure roller shaft.
 Also be careful not to lose the belt tensioning spring (Item 14) as it is under pressure and will spring out the end of the frame. - 8.
-Remove the sealing belt. - 9.
-Replace the Thermistor cable or Thermostat as appropriate.
+Remove the sealing belt. - Replace the Thermistor cable.
 (Skip this step if just replacing a defective sealing belt.) - 10.
-Install the sealing belt.
-Note: the arrows printed on the belt should point toward the discharge end of the machine. - 11.
+Install the sealing belt. - 11.
 Insert and depress the belt tensioning spring (Item 14) in the end of the new frame. - 12.
 Depress the belt tensioning spring (Item 14) further and install the frame member over the discharge roller shaft (Item 15). - 13.
 Pivot the frame member around the discharge roller shaft (Item 15) and realign the front rollers with their respective bearings. - 14.
 Reinstall the screws (Item 1) holding the front frame member in place.
-(Use blue Loctite) - 15.
+(Use blue Loctite®) - 15.
 Reinstall the screws (Item 3) holding the knife mount in place.
-(Use blue Loctite) - 16.
+(Use blue Loctite®) - 16.
 Reinstall the pulleys (Items 9, 10) and tighten the setscrews (Item 5).
-(Do not use Loctite) - 17.
+(Do not use Loctite®) - 17.
 Reinstall the film pressure roller (Item 13), dropping the pin (Item 16) into the receiving hole in the pressure roller shaft. - 18.
 Reinstall the pressure springs (Item 11) and setscrews (Item 12).
 Install only one on each side until the film tracking has been adjusted.
+Film Position and Tracking